rrp8/stream-tweet-bot/README.md

-A Twitter bot that tweets everytime the stream goes live, and replies to the tweet when the stream changes.
+A Twitter bot that tweets everytime the stream goes live, and replies to the tweet when the stream changes title.
 I wouldn't actually use this, I made it as an exercise.
 It's probably not that good...
-I'll make a better Readme later (TM)